• Menu

 Emily Cowan

-Emily is a two-time published author of "Abandoned Oklahoma: Vanishing History of the Sooner State" and "Abandoned Topeka: Psychiatric Capital of the World".
+Emily is a three-time published author of "Abandoned Oklahoma: Vanishing History of the Sooner State" - "Abandoned Topeka: Psychiatric Capital of the World" and "Abandoned Kansas: Healthcare in the Heartland.
 With over two hundred published articles on our websites.
 Exploring since 2018 every aspect of this has become a passion for her.
 From educating, fighting to preserve, writing, and learning about history there is nothing she would rather do.

 View Locations